 At Realme, they like the color yellow, in which the entire package is colored.
-Inside, in addition to the smartphone with the foil applied, there is already standard equipment in the form of a needle for a SIM card, a protective silicone case, a 30 W charging adapter and a USB Type-C cable.
+In addition to the smartphone with an applied film, there is also standard equipment in the form of a needle SIM card, protective silicone case, 30 W charging adapter and USB Type-C cable.

 The adapter is quite a chore in terms of size and weight, so prepare more free space in the plug.

 If you are going to use the included silicone case, we must warn you that it is too coarse for our taste and enlarges the device more than it should.
 It also has a less attractive brown-gray color, which gives the impression of long use.
 Therefore, you better order your own and preferred protective packaging.

 Our test model is in the blue version, which the manufacturer called "Comet Blue".
 The back is coated with a transition from light blue to light blue.
 It is a plastic material with imitation glass.
 From our personal point of view, the smartphone looks very good.
 At the back and there is also a quadruple camera, LED and the Realme logo.

 The dimensions of the smartphone are 74.8 x 162.1 x 9.6 mm and the scale stopped at number 191 grams.
 It is a very light device that holds well in one hand thanks to its slim body.

 The side contains a button to lock and unlock the screen, which also serves as fingerprint reader.
 The sensor is really lightning fast and definitely ranks among the highlights of the Realme 6.
 On the other side, there are already standard buttons for volume control and a slot for two nano SIM cards and a micro SD card.